top of page

 Questions

-This page is dedicated to answering common questions people have about therapy.
+This page is dedicated to answering common questions people have about therapy in general as well as questions about me.

 To help me build this page I asked friends what they often feel curious about and their questions covered a range of topics: